-- 4.1 A moneylender should ensure that all advertising and promotional materials are fair and reasonable, do not contain misleading information and comply with the "Registrar's Directions on Advertising & Marketing Activities of Licensed Moneylenders" ("Advertising & Marketing Directions"). - 4.2 A moneylender should not broadcast or upload videos of debt collection activities on any online platforms. - 4.3 A moneylender should be ready to withdraw any advertising and promotional materials if they become aware that the information provided is not accurate, not clear, or misleading.
+- 4.1A moneylender should ensure that all advertising and promotional materials are fair and reasonable, do not contain misleading information and comply with the "Registrar's Directions on Advertising & Marketing Activities of Licensed Moneylenders" ("Advertising & Marketing Directions"). - 4.2 A moneylender should not broadcast or upload videos of debt collection activities on any online platforms. - 4.3 A moneylender should be ready to withdraw any advertising and promotional materials in the event that they become aware that the information provided is not accurate, not clear, or misleading.